supervisely/developer-portal/app-development/neural-network-integration/model-automation-train-and-predict-pipeline.md

 code -r .
 ```

-**Step 4.** change ✅ workspace ID, team ID, and project ID ✅ in `local.env` file by copying the ID from the context menu of the workspace.
+**Step 4.** change ✅ workspace ID, team ID, and project ID ✅ in `local.env` file by copying the ID from the context menu.
 A new project with annotated images will be created in the workspace you define.
 [Learn more here.](../../getting-started/environment-variables.md#team_id)

 ```python
 TEAM_ID=481        # ⬅️ change value